AntoineSebert/dandelion/documents/project-specification.md

 Objective 5: Create a refined application incorporating feedback from user trials

 ------
-Aim : to create a functional real-time operating system using the Rust language with the following characteristics : deterministic, correctness, predictability.
+Aim : to create a functional real-time operating system using the Rust language with the following characteristics : **deterministic**, **correctness**, **predictability**.

-Objective 1 : review general theory and implementations of operating systems

-Objective 2 : review theory and implementations of real-time operating systems
+Objective 1 : review theory and implementations of real-time operating systems

-Objective 3 : learn Rust
+Objective 2 : familiarization with Rust

-Objective 4 : implementation of the operating systems core components
+Objective 3 : implementation of the operating systems core components

-Objective 5 : implementation of a shell
+Objective 4 : implementation of a shell

-Objective 6 : testing the operating system
+Objective 5 : testing the operating system

 ------